Yulia-Momotyuk/DLA-data-analysis-practice/Vizualization Tools/Tableau/README.md

 ## Tableau Dashboard Project

 This project was created as part of my learning journey with Tableau.
-I built an interactive dashboard based on the Contoso dataset, using calculated fields, table calculations, and optimized visual design to improve data insights.

 🔗 [View the Tableau Dashboard](https://public.tableau.com/app/profile/yuliia.kononchuk/viz/SalesDashboard_17466863632110/SalesDashboard)